 What math automaticity looks like

 Automaticity in math is confidently answering questions based on quick facts.
-Doing mental math calculations in a series, solving order of operations problems without using pen and paper exemplifies the concept of automaticity.
+Doing mental math calculations in a series, and solving order of operations problems without using pen and paper exemplifies the concept of automaticity.
 It is different from fluency because there is no strategizing involved.
-Learners simply recall and present the answer from the fact learned by rote memorizing.
+Learners simply recall and present the answer from the facts learned by rote memorizing.
 Common examples include: